jeffcampbellmakesgames/Genesis/README.md

 You will need to have Git installed and available in your system's PATH.

 ### Install via classic `.UnityPackage`
-The latest release can be found [here](https://github.com/jeffcampbellmakesgames/REPLACE_ME/releases) as a UnityPackage file that can be downloaded and imported directly into your project's Assets folder.
+The latest release can be found [here](https://github.com/jeffcampbellmakesgames/Genesis/releases) as a UnityPackage file that can be downloaded and imported directly into your project's Assets folder.

 ## Usage

-To learn more about how to use JCMG REPLACE_ME, see [here](./usage.md) for more information.
+To learn more about how to use JCMG Genesis, see [here](USAGE.md) for more information.

 ## Support
 If this is useful to you and/or you’d like to see future development and more tools in the future, please consider supporting it either by contributing to the Github projects (submitting bug reports or features and/or creating pull requests) or by buying me coffee using any of the links below.
 Every little bit helps!